DevManu-de/ceval/README.md

 5. \-

 this is also the way they are executed.
-This also allows full floating point numbers.
+This also allows floating point numbers but not numbers like `1E-3` or `1E5`.

 ## Usage